mateoconfeugo/spankins/README.md

   4. Easy to make new job types out of function graphs and easy to customize these types.
   5. Everything in one language clojure versus jenkins java, jelly, xml, groovy
   6. Plugins are just functions/graphs
-  7. Debuggable
+  7. Debuggable/REPL I use cider
   8. Work on interactively
   9. Handle very high concurrent load
   10. A living piece of software that you improve and customize but there is no magic places.
+  11. A versionable, rollbackable configuration system.

 Things to note.
   * hierarchy of composable maps results in a customized "jenkins job"
   * cascading hierarcies achieved using multimethods